kinow/kinoshita.eti.br/notes/autosubmit/autosubmit-pyflow.md

             member=member,
             chunk=chunk,
             split=split)
-        # certain dependencies do not produce an object, e.g.
+        # Certain dependencies do not produce an object, e.g.:
         # - SIM-1 if SIM is not RUNNING=chunk, or
         # - SIM-1 if current chunk is 1 (or 1 - 1 = 0)
         if job_dependency:
+            if has_previous_chunk_dependency and chunk > 1:
+                # If this is a CHUNK task, and has dependencies on tasks in previous CHUNK's, we ignore
+                # dependencies higher up in the hierarchy (i.e. ONCE and MEMBER).
+                if job_dependency['RUNNING'] in [Running.ONCE.value, Running.MEMBER.value]:
+                    continue
             job['DEPENDENCIES'][dependency] = job_dependency
     return job